projectchrono/chrono/doxygen/documentation/module_python/module_python_installation.md

 This module consists of *two* main sets of build targets:

 - The Python modules for [Chrono::PyEngine](@ref introduction_chrono_pyengine).
-  Currently, the PyChrono::Engine Python modules that are built are:
+  Currently, the PyChrono Python modules that are built are:
-	- *ChronoEngine_PYTHON_core*, that wraps all the core Chrono::Engine,
+	- *ChronoEngine_PYTHON_core*, that wraps all the core Chrono,
 	- *ChronoEngine_PYTHON_postprocess*, that wraps the POSTPROCESS module.
 	- *ChronoEngine_PYTHON_irrlicht*, that wraps the IRRLICHT module.
 	- *ChronoEngine_PYTHON_fea*, that wraps the FEA module.